ovolpe/ovolpe.github.io/_pages/about.md

 ## Oscar Volpe<img class="img-responsive" style="float: left; margin: 0px 20px 20px 0px;" src="/files/headshot.jpg" width="350">

 Welcome!
-I am a labor economist, and my work uses tools from econometrics and industrial organization.
+I am an economist working on topics in labor.
+My work also draws on econometrics, public economics, and industrial organization.

 I will join Harvard University as an Assistant Professor of Economics in July 2026, following a postdoctoral fellowship in the department.